MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ne-acxstreams-acx_stream_state.md

 ### -field AcxStreamStateAcquire

 Describes the Acx Stream State is being acquired.
+This state is only used internally; the stream will transition directly from AcxStreamStateStop to AcxStreamStatePause or from AcxStreamStatePause to AcxStreamStateStop.

 ### -field AcxStreamStatePause